-On the morning of the Lord's resurrection, the record says, "In the end of the Sabbath, as it began to dawn toward the first day of the week, came Mary Magdalane and the other Mary to see the sepulchre."
-(Matthew 28: 1).
-A little later that day, we read, "Then the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus and stood in their midst, and saith unto them, Peace be unto you."
-(John 20: 19).
+On the morning of the Lord's resurrection, the record says, "Now after the Sabbath, as the first day of the week began to dawn, Mary Magdalene and the other Mary came to see the tomb" (Matthew 28:1).
+A little later that day, we read, "Then, the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled, for fear of the Jews, Jesus came and stood in the midst, and said to them, "Peace be with you" (John 20:19).

-2. Jesus appeared before the disciples again on the first day of the week.

-Not only did Jesus come forth from the grave on the first day of the week, and appeared to his disciples later in the same day, but now once more it is interesting to note that he again appears to them on the first day of the week.
-It says, "And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the midst, and said, Peace be unto you."
-(John 20: 26).
-If Jesus appeared to his disciples on the first day of the week, and then eight days later re-appeared, on what day would the second visit be made?
+- 2. Jesus appeared before the disciples again on the first day of the week.
+Not only did Jesus come forth from the grave on the first day of the week, and appeared to His disciples later in the same day, but now once more it is interesting to note that He again appears to them on the first day of the week.
+It says, "And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the midst, and said, Peace be unto you" (John 20:26).
+If Jesus appeared to His disciples on the first day of the week, and then eight days later re-appeared, on what day would the second visit be made?
 The first day of the week, of course.
-Why do the scriptures call this to our attention again and again?
+Why do the Scriptures call this to our attention again and again?
 Because it was going to be a very important day under the law of Christ.
-It was going to be the day of worship.

-3. The church had its beginning on the first day of the week.
-(Acts 2).
+It was going to be the day of worship. - 3.
+The church had its beginning on the first day of the week (Acts 2).

 The day of Pentecost came fifty days after the Passover and the day the Lord was resurrected from the grave.
 So if the Lord was resurrected on the first day of the week and then Pentecost came fifty days later, then what day would Pentecost come on?
 The first day of the week.

 But what is so important about the day of Pentecost?
 In this case it is important to the extent that it came on the first day of the week and it was on this day that the Lord's church was established.
-Not only so, but many important things happened on this day for the first time, and all of these things tend to place more emphasis on this particular day.
+Not only that, but many important things happened on this day for the first time, and all of these things tend to place more emphasis on this particular day.
 For instance, the Holy Spirit came on this day, the first gospel sermon in fact was preached on this day, the first obedient souls were saved and added to the church on this day.
-Therefore, the day on which these things occurred cannot be over-looked.
+Therefore, the day on which these things occurred cannot be overlooked.